mbatchkarov/dc_evaluation/README.md

 # Evaluation via document classification

+## Prerequisites

+ - Python 3.2+ (legacy Python not supported)
+ - standard Python scientific stack (`numpy`, `scipy`, `scikit-learn`, etc)
+ - Stanford CoreNLP (tested with version `3.5.2` from 2015-04-20)
+ - sample corpus of labelled documents located at `data/web`
+ - pre-computed vectors for words and phrases of interest.
+This distribution includes randomly generated vectors, stored at `data/random_vectors.h5`

 ## Preparing labelled data

 The following steps are needed to prepared a labelled corpus for use in the system:

-### Convert labelled data to mallet format
+### Convert labelled data to format
-Directory structure of the labelled data
+Your labelled corpora must follow the directory structure of the provided example:
 ```
 web ------------------------> top-level container
 ├── de --------------------->  class 1